BlaqueDevs/se-assignment-day-4-software-project-management-Sharonmbuya/README.md

   Robust Security – Protects data with strong encryption and access controls.

 ## 12. What data is available regarding the market size and growth potential for your software?
+  To provide accurate market size and growth potential for your software, I’d need details about the industry or niche it targets.
+However, you can gather relevant data by:
+  Industry Reports – Check sources like Gartner, Statista, or IBISWorld for market trends.
+  Competitor Analysis – Review similar software companies and their growth patterns.
+  Customer Demand Trends – Analyze online searches, surveys, and industry forums.
+  Investment & Funding Trends – Look at venture capital activity in your sector.

 ## 13. How can understanding market trends inform your software’s positioning and development?